learnwhytocode/learnwhytocode.github.com/source/_posts/2012-02-10-how-to-download-a-file.markdown

 Doing a few Google searches for "Ruby library" and "download a file" will net us a few options.
 The most fun-sounding one is John Nunemaker's [HTTParty](https://github.com/jnunemaker/httparty) gem, which claims to make "http fun again!"

 <div class="note">
-If you haven't installed Rubygems yet or the HTTParty gem, refer back to the <a href="TK">installation chapter</a>.
+If you haven't installed Rubygems yet or the HTTParty gem, refer back to the <a href="/lessons/installing-ruby">installation chapter</a>.
 </div>

 According to the [documentation](https://github.com/jnunemaker/httparty#readme), here's how to download from a URL: